GTAmodding/gta3script-specs/SPECIFICATION.md

 To further enchance the set of minimal commands for useful computation, the following command selectors and its supportive alternatives are defined.

-An implementation is required to support these selectors, but not all of its alternative commands.
+An implementation is required to support these selectors, but it may not support all of its alternatives.

 ### SET